ninjaa/deno-cli-table/README.md

 CLI Table [![NPM Version](http://badge.fury.io/js/cli-table.svg)](http://badge.fury.io/js/cli-table) [![Build Status](https://secure.travis-ci.org/Automattic/cli-table.svg)](http://travis-ci.org/Automattic/cli-table)
 =========

+THIS DOES NOT WORK YET.
+I AM GOING TO CONVERT THIS PACKAGE TO WORK WITH DENO.
+I JUST STARTED ON 2020-05-30

 This utility allows you to render unicode-aided tables on the command line from your node.js scripts.